elvis-epx/IoT/mpy/README.md

 There is no special protocol for pairing.
 It is based on coincidence of PSK and group.

-The only provision at central side for pairing is to increase the pace of nettime broadcasting, so the peripheral has an easier time to find the central (since the peripheral does not know the channel).
-Typically, the central device will subscribe to some MQTT topic to accept a command and to be put in pairing mode.
+The only provision for pairing is a special "pair request" packet the peripheral sends blind to broadcast.
+When a central device sees this packet, it updates the timestamp early, which sends a timestamp packet that is hopefully detected by the peripheral.

 At peripheral side, the peer central is stored in NVRAM.
 The presence of this data means the device is paired.
 This data should be removed from NVRAM in order to put the device in unpaired